What is Typography in Web Design?

 Now, let’s take a look at the logo for a more serious company, such the following IT managed services company as mentioned earlier.
 This company uses a more straightforward, modern font that evokes less emotion and conveys a more professional tone, the perfect feel for an IT managed service company.

-Now that we’ve covered what some would consider a casual versus a professional font, let’s review what else your brand guidelines should include – a font pairing and the instances or scenarios those fonts should be used.
+Now that we’ve covered what some would consider a casual versus a professional web font, let’s review what else your brand guidelines should include – a font pairing and the instances or scenarios those fonts should be used.
 Often times, companies will use two or three fonts throughout their website.

-How to Pair Fonts for Your Website
+Pairing Visually Appealing Fonts for Your Website

 You might be wondering why you need more than one font for your brand and website.
 And, you may not need one, depending on your industry or if your website and marketing materials are more image centric than text centric, such as on online retailer that focuses on product image versus descriptions.
 But, by adding a second font, it often does help to provide visual cues to what information the text offers and easy readability.